TESTIMONIALS

 Your podcast interview on vasectomies is terrific, a masterful work of messaging about a significant topic that deserves wide recognition.
 Dr. Esgar Guarín is a passionate, holistically-oriented doctor providing a much-needed medical procedure, one that offers positive benefits for men, their partners, and the planet.
 His enthusiasm for his work is inspiring, as evidenced in his philosophical goals, eloquent vocal expressions, personal stories and experiences.
 He is indeed a dynamic personality.

-- Clif and Bettye, USA
+- Clif and Bettye Ware, USA

 Your podcast has truly opened my eyes (and ears) to pronatalism & parenthood, and had a profound impact on my life.
 Big thanks from across the pond.
-I think I have binged on your pronatalism panel, the Carter Dillard interview, and the Therese Shechter interview about 5 times each so thanks for offering such a great platform for discussion!
+I think I have binged on your pronatalism panel and the Therese Shechter interview about 5 times each so thanks for offering such a great platform for discussion!
 The societal pressure to procreate was a bit of an issue for me and I was struggling to navigate these feelings until I found the podcast.
 With the shocking news from the US these past couple of days it seems like there is a fair way to go, but hopefully this can become a catalyst for change and growing awareness of Population Balance.

 - Jack, England